gitfrosh/100-days-of-code/r1-log.md

 Wow, 3/4 of my #100DaysOfCode challenge are done today!
 I was not able to code every single day, but I liked my journey very much so far!

 The last days will be probably mostly about building a twitter bot  & digging into serverless apps, AWS Lambda, React Hooks &  CSS Styling.

+### R1D76
+For the 3rd time I will be giving an introductory workshop in web development for women at the #InformaticaFeminale @UniBremen this August - in German (Registration is open here: https://www.informatica-feminale.de/eng/).
+Every year, I have to edit the course material heavily because web development is moving so fast!